 Not for nothing does the saying "When in Rome, do as the Romans do" exist.

 My Italian friend was driving us to Colonne di San Lorenzo .
 After a couple of minutes of sitting in a two-lane traffic jam, he got bored and tried to edge past the bus in front.
 Except there wasn't enough space.
 He got past half of it and then had to sit there.

 "You're making three lanes where before there were two" said my English friend, from the back seat.

 "Yes, of course.
 I am Italian," he said.

 And he said it with a knowing smile, tongue in cheek, but he'd still done it.
-And this true story is a true allegory for life in Italy.

 About the A–Z of Italy: These short articles are part of a new series.
 To see all articles in the series that have been published so far, click the blue 'A–Z' label below.

 Missing Italy?
 Want to read more about la dolce vita?
 Then why not subscribe to Ciao Mr by using the 'Follow by email' box on the top right of this page.